Daniel Cameron (American politician): Bankers association lawsuit

-Breonna Taylor case
+Breonna Taylor killing

-The police killing of unarmed 26-year-old emergency room technician Breonna Taylor in her home, as plainclothes police broke into her home without warning and fired 32 shots in her apartment at 1 AM on March 13, 2020, led to over 100 days of loud impatience across the United States.
-Cameron could have appointed a special prosecutor, but instead opted to have his office act as special prosecutor in the case, because of the "importance of this matter...."
-Over six months after Taylor was killed, Cameron announced the decision of his office as special prosecutor, following the conclusion of a state grand jury investigation into Taylor's shooting.
+On March 13, 2020, Breonna Taylor was killed by police gunfire when plainclothes officers who were serving a search warrant were confronted by an armed man inside her apartment and fired 32 shots.
+This killing led to protests across the United States.
+While Cameron could have appointed a special prosecutor, he instead opted to have his office act as special prosecutor in the case, because of the "importance of this matter...."
+More than six months after Taylor's killing, Cameron announced the decision of his office as special prosecutor, following the conclusion of a state grand jury investigation into Taylor's shooting.

-Cameron's office decided not to charge the two police officers who had shot Taylor six times and killed her.
-Separately, a third officer—who had not shot Taylor—was charged with wanton endangerment, but for accidentally endangering the lives of three of Taylor’s neighbors by shooting into an adjacent apartment.
+Cameron's office decided not to charge the two police officers who had shot Taylor six times, killing her.
+Separately, a third officer—who had not shot Taylor—was charged with wanton endangerment, for accidentally endangering the lives of three of Taylor's neighbors by shooting into an adjacent apartment.
 Cameron's announcement led to widespread grief, fury, protests, chanting crowds marching in cities across the United States, and the shooting of two police officers in Louisville.

-On July 14, 2020, over 100 protestors organized by the social justice organization Until Freedom marched to Cameron's house, and organized a sit-in on his front lawn, demanding that charges be brought against the officers who had shot and killed Taylor.
-Until Freedom co-founder Linda Sarsour said: "We are here to hold Daniel Cameron accountable and make sure that he does his job, because he is not doing his job."
+On July 14, 2020, over 100 protestors organized by the social justice organization Until Freedom marched to Cameron's house and held a sit-in on his front lawn, demanding that charges be brought against the officers who had shot and killed Taylor.
 Police officers arrested 87 protestors, including Houston Texans wide receiver Kenny Stills and Porsha Williams (a member of the cast of The Real Housewives of Atlanta), and charged them each with several crimes including Intimidating a Participant in the Legal Process, a Class D felony.
-Cameron accused the protestors of trespassing on his private property and claimed the protest's purpose was to "escalate" tension and division in the community.
-Singer Beyoncé and Louisville native actress Jennifer Lawrence called on Cameron to prosecute the officers who killed Taylor, and a cousin of the Muhammad Ali blasted him at a rally, and urged him not to be "on the wrong side of history."
+Cameron accused the protestors of trespassing on his private property and alleged the protest's purpose was to "escalate" tension and division in the community.

-On September 23, 2020, Cameron announced that former officer Brett Hankison was being indicted on three counts of wanton endangerment.
-But he wasn't being indicted for killing Taylor, but rather for firing his weapon into the home of a family living next door to Taylor's apartment.
+On September 23, 2020, Cameron announced the indictment of former officer Brett Hankison on three counts of wanton endangerment.
+The charges weren't for killing Taylor, but rather for firing a weapon into the home of a family living next door to Taylor's apartment.

 At the same time, however, Cameron's office decided not to charge officers Jonathan Mattingly and Myles Cosgrove, who had shot Taylor six times and killed her, with any crimes, as Cameron decided that they had not engaged in any wrongdoing.
 Cameron said that their firing their weapons into Taylor's apartment was a justified use of force.